dorkodu/sage/paper/4 -- Type System.md

 2. For each **attribute** of an Entity type **:**
     1. The attribute must have a unique string name within that Entity type; no two attributes may share the same name.
-    2. The attribute must return a type which is **valid** within the chosen **response output format**.
+    2. The attribute must return a type which is **valid** within Sage’s type system.
-    3. If any constraints have been set for an attribute, it must return a type which is **valid** within that constraint.
+    3. If any constraints have been set for the attribute, the attribute must yield a value which is **valid** within that constraint.
 3. For each **act** of an Entity type **:**
-    1. The act must have a unique name within that Entity type; no two acts may share the same name.
+    1. The act must have a unique string name within that Entity type; no two acts may share the same name.
-    2. The act must be **:**
+    2. The act must be a function.
-        1.  a function
+    3. The act must be able to accept at least one parameter, which will be the query object.
-        2.  able to accept at least one parameter, which will be the query object.
+4. For each **link** of an Entity type **:**
-4. For each **link** of an Entity type :
+    1. The Link must have a unique string name within that Entity type; no two links may share the same name.
-    1. The link must have a unique string name within that Entity type; no two links may share the same name.
+    2. The Link must point to a specific Entity/Entity Collection type.
-    2. The link must point to a specific Entity/Entity Collection type.
+    3. The Link should be resolved by a function which takes the query object and the resolved entity as parameters, and returns an arguments map.
+Sage will query the linked Entity type using these returned arguments.

 ### <a name="5.2.5">5.2.5</a> Entity Collection